K8s primer - Part I

 helloworld-deployment-79fcbf57bc-mw8gg 1/1 Running 0 5s

 K8s Deployments allow us to manage multiple replicas of the same Pod.
-They also bring other niceties like self-healing (e.g., if a Pod, managed by a Deployment, dies, K8s takes care of creating a new Pod to substitute the dead one), and auto-scaling (e.g., the number of Pods managed by a Deployment can increase or decrease automatically based on load).
-But we can’t still do the following:
+They also offer other niceties like self-healing (e.g., if a Pod, managed by a Deployment, dies, K8s automatically creates a new one to replace it), and auto-scaling (e.g., the number of Pods can increase or decrease automatically based on load).
+But we still can’t do the following:

-For the first point we need another K8s object, the K8s Service.
-But, it’s enough for today. let’s continue tomorrow in Part II.
+For the first point we need another K8s object, the Service.
+But, that’s enough for today.
+Let’s continue tomorrow in Part II.
 Let’s shutdown our local K8s cluster:

 $ minikube stop -p minikube-lab